bcornelusse/ELEN0445-microgrids/introduction.md

 This means mainly that we neglect losses, and other electrical phenomena that can be caused by the impedance of the cables connecting the devices.

+Why?

+ - because network modeling is the topic of other courses (ELEC0447, ELEC0448)
+ - because we will focus on other aspects not covered in these courses: MPPT, forecasting, operational planning, sizing.

 ---

 ## Schematically